Dr. Mark C. Walker, BVSc, DACVIM

 Dr. Darrow has completed his residency in small animal surgery at the University of Tennessee.
 His current research lies in 3D printing bone models and surgical guides to improve the accuracy and efficiency of orthopedic surgery.
 Dr. Darrow has authored several peer-reviewed scientific publications and has lectured nationally on topics ranging from surgical infection control to avian (bird) surgery.
 He is currently co-authoring a chapter in the newest edition of Small Animal Veterinary Surgery.
 His professional interests include minimally invasive surgery, wildlife and exotic animal surgery, and complex orthopedic procedures.
 He is a member of the Veterinary Society of Surgical Oncologists, Veterinary Orthopedic Society, and American Veterinary Medical Association.

 Dr. Darrow is married to Dr. Janina Bartels, and together they look after Emely, a 15-year-old jack Russell terrier.
 In their free time, they enjoy virtually all outdoor pursuits including camping, mountain-biking, running, snorkeling, fishing, surfing, and snow-boarding.
 To Dr. Neihaus’ dismay, they are die-hard Packer fans.

-- September 2017!: Associate Surgeon – Capital Veterinary Specialists
+- 2017: Associate Surgeon – Capital Veterinary Specialists Jacksonville

 - 2014-2017: Small animal surgery residency – University of Tennessee, Knoxville, TN